gbgatzke/Phase-2-project-music-blog/phase-2-project/README.md

 Users will be able to submit new artists with accompanying album.

-Users will be able to edit and delete artist and album information.

 Users will be able to search for artists or albums on both artist and albums pages.

 <!-- Users will be able to sort alphabetically on artist and album pages, and sort by release date on album page. -->